 “Nothing should be noticed,” she told The New York Times in 1969 in a rare interview at her home in Virginia.
 She underscored her point by repeating it as she stood outside her stone house, which was void of color.
 “Nothing should be noticed.”

-An apt motto indeed for a big-ticket John Edwards benefactor.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+An apt motto indeed for a big-ticket John Edwards benefactor.Liz Cox Barrett is a writer at CJR.